 Of course, this is all subjective, and for less money, you can buy a voice-activated clock that will display your photos, play movies, and churn out your favorite playlists.
 But for me, the simple sophistication of Horizon 2 is a major selling point.

 JBL Horizon 2 Display Brightness

-As mentioned earlier, the JBL Horizon 2’s auto-dimming makes it a poor choice for dimly lit environments.
+As mentioned earlier, the JBL Horizon 2’s aggressive auto-dimming makes it a poor choice for brightly lit environments.
 In a front room with the lights on, there’s a strong chance the screen will dim to the point you can no longer see the display.
-In other words, it works well in bright light and darkness.

 I’ve read other reviewers lamenting over the Horizon 2’s auto-snooze feature.
 The Horizon’s alarm will eventually cease after 3 minutes and snooze for 9 minutes before trying again, and after three attempts, it will give up altogether.
 Furthermore, none of this can be adjusted – including your snooze duration.

 While this is a common complaint, I’ve never empathized with it.
 The JBL Horizon 2 has the potential to be loud enough to wake the dead, and it’s hard to imagine anyone sleeping through 3 minutes’ worth of its best effort.
 And so long as you’re hitting the snooze button, you can snooze as often as you like.

 Plus, I like knowing that the alarm will eventually cease and give my neighbors a break if I’m out and have left my alarm on by mistake.